saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 At the moment, it seems the engine has some limitations (easily overcome) for full lua render of mapmarks.

-* Not sure it's possible to draw on minimap below the unit icons.
-Maybe DrawInMinimapBackground allows that, but couldn't test it yet.
-Otherwise a new callin might be needed as I think unit icons are more important.
+* Not possible atm to draw on minimap below the unit icons.
+DrawInMinimapBackground allows that, but not linked at the moment by BAR.
 * Current mapmark erase method is clumsy, depending on 100 radius messages.
 Either current mapmarks should have an ID or else the system could be completely migrated to lua (no biggie).
   * Also forces all widgets to check for maperase and test distance to know if a cached mapmark has been deleted.